hipe-eval/HIPE-scorer/README.md

 After exploring the tool I noticed that parsing EL links based on consecutive lines was creating some issues in the evaluation, specially when multiple consecutive entities were assigned a NIL.
 See this [Github issue](https://github.com/impresso/CLEF-HIPE-2020-scorer/issues/13).
 Thus, I decided to update the scorer to use boundaries defined by the NER annotation found in the gold standard and in the predicted file.

 The description of the tool continues to be the same, except for the EL part, which has been modified.
-The new/changed portions of text are in italics, while the old ones are striked.
+The old portions of text are strikedthrough.

 ### Metrics